‘America’s Next Top Model’ Casting: Tyra Banks Says Models Over 27 Can Now Apply

-A little as one week ago, there Michelle Mock Casting that urged people to apply for America’s Next Top Model by sending their photos and contact information to the official casting director.
-Those rules stated that those who wanted to apply for America’s Next Top Model had to be between the ages of 18 and 27, and at least 5′ 6″ or taller.
+A little over a week ago, there Michelle Mock Casting that urged people to apply for America’s Next Top Model by sending their photos and contact information to the official casting director.
+The rules stated that those who wanted to apply for America’s Next Top Model had to be between the ages of 18 and 27, and at least 5-foot-6 or taller.
 The America’s Next Top Model hopefuls also had to be U.S. citizens.
-Well, today those rules have changed.
+Today, those rules have changed.

-The below video from the Instagram account belonging to Tyra expressed Banks’ excitement about the changes she made to the age limits of America’s Next Top Model applicants.
-Instead of imposing an age limit of 27 years of age, Tyra noted that anyone 18 years of age and older could now apply for America’s Next Top Model.
+The below video features Tyra Banks expressing excitement about the changes she made to the age limits of America’s Next Top Model applicants.
+Instead of imposing an age limit of 27 years of age, Tyra noted that anyone 18 and older could now apply for America’s Next Top Model.

-People who want to apply for America’s Next Top Model are still being instructed to send three photos to VH1TopModel@gmail.com, as well as their name, age, height, contact information and weight.
+People who want to apply for America’s Next Top Model are still being instructed to send three photos to VH1TopModel@gmail.com, as well as their name, age, height, contact information, and weight.
 Along with the weight information, Banks wrote that all sizes were welcome, therefore full-figure models should also apply.
-The requirement of being a U.S. citizen is still in play, although the height restrictions weren’t mentioned, so it’s not clear if people shorter than 5’6″ can now apply.
+The requirement of being a U.S. citizen is still in play, although the height restrictions weren’t mentioned, so it’s not clear if people shorter than 5-foot-6 can now apply.

 I'm so excited about this!!!
 Apply Now, boo!!! #ANTM #tyrabanks #michellemockcasting #Tyrasback Send 3 photos, Name, Age, Height, Weight (all shapes welcome!) and your Contact Information to VH1TopModel@gmail.com.
 You must be a U.S. Citizen! #antm24 #casting 18+ #ageaintnothingbutanumber Hope to see you soon! ????TyTy